LeonTLam/obsidian-ntnu/Semester_1/TTM4105 Aksess- og transportnett/Lecture_2_Wireless_Transmission_Part_2/Concepts/Spread Spectrum.md

 * Uses pseudo random chipping sequence to encode user data with **XOR** operation

+**User data**: 10
+**Chipping Sequence**: 1011
+**Resulting Signal**: 01001011

 | A   | B   | A XOR B |
 | --- | --- | ------- |
 | 0   | 0   | 0       |
 | 0   | 1   | 1       |
 | 1   | 0   | 1       |
 | 1   | 1   | 0       |
+## Advantages

+* Reduces effect of frequency-selective fading

+* In Cellular networks, it is possible to reuse same frequency bit with different chipping sequences.

+## Disadvantages

+* Requires precise power control
+	* Signals that arrive simultaneously, should reach receiver at about same power level.

+# Frequency Hopping Spread Spectrum (FHSS)

+* Signal is broadcast over seemingly random series of radio frequencies

+* Signals hops from freq. to freq. at fixed intervals.

+* **Slow frequency hopping**: Multiple symbols are transmitted in one frequency hop

+* **Fast frequency hopping**: Multiple hops are required to transmit one symbol

+* Used in Bluetooth